 - Premises more than 200 square metres in total: only include publicly accessible areas in your calculation.

 - Measure the width of your space.

-- Multiply the length by the width to calculate the area of your room in square metres.
+- Multiply the length by the width to calculate the area in square metres.

 - Divide the area of your room (calculated in square metres) by 4 to calculate the maximum number of people allowed.

 |Number of people||Minimum space required|